tongrak/lab5/README.md

 # lab5

-So, I went ahead and still tring to understand how are these gonna work together.
+So, I went ahead and still trying to understand how are these gonna work together.